ar-le/3bp-back/README.md

 ### Prerequisites

-You will need to install Composer and Laravel.
+You will need to install Composer.

 ### Installation